EspiFreelancer/advanced-front-end-project/README.md

 # Advanced Front-end Project
 Project that aims to improve skills in front-end development.
 ---
-Project in which CSS, HTML, JS are implemented for the development of a modern website, using tools to speed up development such as WebPack and SASS, applying good practices in its development.
+One-page website design where I practice semantic HTML, CSS grid, animations, and transformations.
+Implementing JS and CSS for modern website development, using tools to accelerate development such as WebPack and SASS, and applying best practices during development.